open-policy-agent/opa/CONTRIBUTING.md

 # Where to start?

-If you have questions, comments, or requests feel free to post on the mailing list or create an issue on GitHub.
+If you have questions, comments, or requests please file an issue on GitHub.

 If you want to contribute code and you are new to the Go programming language, check out the [DEVELOPMENT.md](./docs/devel/DEVELOPMENT.md) reference for help getting started.